yeoman/yeoman.io/app/codelab/write-unit-tests.md

 # Test with Karma and Jasmine

 For those unfamiliar with [Karma](http://karma-runner.github.io), it is a JavaScript test runner that is test framework agnostic.
-The Angular generator has two included test frameworks: [ngScenario](http://docs.angularjs.org/guide/dev_guide.e2e-testing) and [Jasmine](http://pivotal.github.io/jasmine/).
-When we ran `yo angular` earlier in this Codelab, the generator scaffolded a `test` directory in the root of the ‘mytodo’ folder, created a karma.conf file, and pulled in the Node modules for Karma.
+The Angular generator has two included test frameworks: [ngScenario](https://code.angularjs.org/1.2.16/docs/guide/e2e-testing) and [Jasmine](http://jasmine.github.io/).
+When we ran `yo angular` earlier in this codelab the generator scaffolded a ***test*** directory in the root of the ***mytodo*** folder, created a ***karma.conf*** file, and pulled in the Node modules for Karma.
 We’ll be editing a Jasmine script to describe our tests soon but let’s see how we can run tests first.

+## Run unit tests

-Let’s go back to the command-line and kill our grunt server using `Ctrl+C`.
-There is already a grunt task scaffolded out in our Gruntfile.js for running tests.
+Let’s go back to the command line and kill our Grunt server using <span class="keyboard">Ctrl</span>+<span class="keyboard">C</span>.
+There is already a Grunt task scaffolded out in our ***Gruntfile.js*** for running tests.
 It can be run as follows:

 ```js
 $ grunt test
 ```

-When you run `grunt test`, you will see a new browser window open and close, and some warnings in the Yeoman console.
-Don’t worry, that’s to be expected right now.
+When you run `grunt test`, you will see a new browser window quickly open and close, plus some warnings in the Yeoman console.
+Don’t worry, that’s to be expected right now since our tests are currently failing for two reasons.
+Let's fix that.

+## Update unit tests

-Our tests are currently failing as we haven’t updated the boilerplate test which still references awesomeThings.
-We also need to update the Karma configuration to load the the new Bower components into the browser.
-Open karma.conf.js and replace the "files" array with:
+First, we need to update the Karma configuration to load the the new Bower components we installed in the [Step 7](install-packages.html#install).

+Open ***karma.conf.js*** and replace the `files` array with:

 ```js
  files: [